GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ## `skaffold config`

+{{% todo 1060 "this needs more work" %}}

-`skaffold config` helps you view and modify Kubernetes-related Skaffold configuration.
+`skaffold config` helps you view and modify _contextual_ Skaffold configuration.
 It has two sub-commands: `list` and `set`.
+There is one global configuration that is always applicable.
+This global config can be overriden for each kubecontext.

 {{< alert title="Note" >}}

-**The Skaffold configuration specified here is different from the settings in the Skaffold configuration file, `skaffold.yaml`**.
+<b>The Skaffold configuration specified here is different from the settings
+in the Skaffold configuration file, `skaffold.yaml`</b>.

-With `skaffold config`, you can control which Kubernetes context and default source repository Skaffold should use.
+With `skaffold config`, you can control context specific things, for example the default image repo to push to.
 {{< /alert >}}

-`skaffold config list` list all values set in Kubernetes-related Skaffold configuration.
+`skaffold config list` list values in the contextual configurations

-`skaffold config set` set a value in Kubernetes-related Skaffold configuration.
+`skaffold config set <key> <value>` set a `key` to `value` in the contextual config

-{{< alert >}}
+{{< alert title="Note" >}}
-<b>Note</b><br>

-By default, `skaffold config` views and modifies Kubernetes-related Skaffold configuration **in the global scale**.
+By default, <code>skaffold config</code> views and modifies Kubernetes-related Skaffold configuration <b>in the global scale</b>.
 {{< /alert >}}

 ### Usage